+Qualitative and Additional Review Considerations

+Review the results of the Actuarial Opinion Assessment.
+Note any concerns regarding the valuation of the insurer’s reserves and if in accordance with minimum statutory valuation standards.

+Request and review the insurer’s description of the valuation standards used in calculating the additional contract reserves (which is required to be attached to and filed with the Annual Financial Statement) and consider whether the reserve basis, interest rates and methods appear reasonable.

+If questions or concerns are noted, contact the qualified actuary who signed the insurer’s Statement of Actuarial Opinion to discuss the nature and scope of the A&H reserve valuation procedures performed.

+Request from the insurer A&H insurance plan descriptions and/or policy forms to better understand the types of plans offered and the specific features and benefits.

-Procedure #17: The ratio of A&H reserve deficiency measures the adequacy of A&H reserves established in the prior year.
+The ratio of A&H reserve deficiency measures the adequacy of A&H reserves established in the prior year.
 A positive result for this ratio represents additional or “adverse” development on the reserves originally established by the insurer (the amount by which the A&H reserves originally established have proved to be understated based on subsequent activity).
+Current or prospective reserve deficiency could represent a material impact on the insurer’s capital and surplus.
 If the insurer’s ratio results consistently show additional development, this could be an indication that the insurer is intentionally understating its A&H reserves.
 The A&H loss ratio is also reviewed as a part of this procedure.
 Significant increases in this ratio might be indicative of additional A&H reserves being established due to prior understatements while significant decreases might be indicative of current A&H reserve understatements.
 Other steps included in this procedure include the review of Exhibit 5A – Changes in Bases of Valuation During the Year, of the Annual Financial Statement to determine whether there has been a change in the valuation basis of the A&H policies during the year which resulted in a decrease in A&H reserves in an amount greater than 5% of capital and surplus.

 The analyst may also consider reviewing Annual Financial Statement, Schedule H – Accident and Health Exhibit to determine which A&H lines of business are being written and which A&H lines of business had positive development in reserves during the year.

+Procedures / Data

+A&H reserve deficiency ratio.

+Review the Schedule H claims test and note/explain any adverse trend or unusual fluctuation of one-year A&H loss development during the past five years.

+Assess loss ratios as indicators of reserve adequacy.

+A&H Loss Ratio

+Change in A&H loss ratio from the prior year.

+Qualitative and Additional Review Considerations

+Review Annual Financial Statement, Schedule H – Accident and Health Exhibit, and perform the following:

+Determine which A&H lines of business are being written by the insurer.

+Review Schedule H – Part 3, to determine which A&H lines of business had positive development during the year.

-Procedure #18: The analyst should review of the A&H loss ratios for the past five years for unusual fluctuations or trends between years and, if the loss ratio appears unusual, comparing it to the industry average loss ratio to determine any significant deviations.
+Review the A&H loss percentage ratio for unusual fluctuations or trends over a multiyear period.

+Compare the A&H loss percentage ratio to the industry average to determine any significant deviations from the industry average.

+Request an explanation from the insurer for any adverse loss development results or adverse trends indicated in the analyst’s review of the Schedule H claims test.

+Request information from the insurer regarding A&H claims paid after year-end that were incurred prior to year-end and test the reasonableness of the year-end claim liabilities established by the insurer.